DevCycleHQ/go-server-sdk/HOOKS.md

-    Key          string      // The variable key being evaluated DefaultValue interface{} // The default value provided for the variable VariableDetails api.Variable // The variable that gets evaluated }
+    Key          string      // The variable key being evaluated DefaultValue interface{} // The default value provided for the variable VariableDetails api.Variable // The variable that gets evaluated Metadata     ConfigMetadata // Configuration metadata (empty for cloud SDK and when not initialized) }
 ```